Funding The Immigration Crackdown At An 'Unsustainable Rate'

 ICE did not have a breakdown for the cost of a typical charter flight, but these international trips are expensive.
 An inspector general's report three years ago calculated the cost of charter flights at about 85 hundred dollars, per hour, regardless the number of passengers.

 ICE Air relies on a network of contractors.
 The biggest was CSI Aviation of Albuquerque, New Mexico — whose contract with Homeland Security swelled from $88 to $96 million this year.
-In July, the ICE Air contract was awarded to a different company.
+In July, CSI says the ICE Air contract was awarded to a different company.

 Reallocating funds to cover ICE operations